knangcas/SpringbootFlashcards/README.md

 # FlashCards-SPA
-last updated: February 22nd, 2025
+last updated: March 25th, 2025
 ## About

 - This is a web app version of [FlashCards](https://github.com/knangcas/FlashCards)
 - VanillaJS implementation with bootstrap css.
 User can click on the flashcard to "flip" and see the answer.
 - Uses Java SpringBoot with embedded h2 database for backend (RESTful api.
 Will make api docs to accompany the api).
-- Currently basic html/css/js for front end, mainly used just to get started.
+- Currently basic html/css/js for front end, React implemenatation in progress.
-- Makes use of Bootstrap framework.
+- Makes use of Bootstrap framework (for vanilla version)
-- Future plans include use of MySQL (instead of h2), Docker to containerize, and use of React for frontend.
 - Uses JDK17, SprintBoot 3.4.2, Gradle 8.12

+### March 25th, 2025 update
+- Started React implementation.
+(Located in webpageReact directory)
+- Fixed CORs to accomidate.

 ### February 22nd, 2025 update
 - Added Dockerfile